Detecting charge transfer at defects in 2D materials with electron ptychography: Results and discussion

+To understand this physical phenomenon, we plot the three-dimensional (pseudo-)electron valence densities of each configuration in SFig.~11, from which a different picture emerges.
+The line profiles from W sites adjacent to the defects show a lower density of valence electrons when increasing the number of vacancies around them, in agreement with the increase of phase we observe at this site.
+The electrons are redistributed towards the next W sites, which creates W-W bonding that is stronger the more S vacancies are involved in the system.
+Thus we need to consider longer-range charge rearrangement than merely the first-nearest neighbors to understand the full picture.

+The relative difference between IAM and DFT phases can reach up to 10\% with vacancies (cf. Fig.~\ref{defect_densities}c).
+This is a larger difference than in the pristine case, and one might thus conclude that detecting charge transfer is easier at defects.
+However, defect configurations are often unique and complex and therefore a statistical assessment analysing multiple sites is very challenging with each atom potentially undergoing different amounts of charge transfer.
+Further, the dose one can use to probe defective configurations is usually lower due to their greater propensity to damage, increasing the uncertainty per site.
+In this case the dose we could use before damage was only $3\times10^4$ e$^-/$\AA$^2$.

-To observe these phenomena experimentally, we introduced defects, including such vacancies, into WS\textsubscript{2} using the electron beam.
-After a high dose of electron irradiation, we obtained different defect densities and atomic configurations.
-A representative defective area is shown in Fig.~\ref{vacancies}d (and the full area in SFig.~\ref{areas}).
-Fig.~\ref{vacancies}c shows the extracted phases of the W atoms in the pristine area (blue) and the W atoms close to defects, labeled as W@vac (dark purple).
-Indeed, the expected mean value for W@vac shows a small, but detectable shift in the DFT simulations compared to pristine W atoms.
-In contrast, the IAM simulations do not show a higher W@vac phase compared to pristine W, but are rather within the center of the peak.
-Both simulations were treated with Poisson noise in the 4D data corresponding to the experimental conditions.
-This qualitative assessment also agrees with the experimental data, where the shift between W@vac and W is observable (Fig.~\ref{vacancies}e).
-The shift is however small (around 5\%) and thus the reliable detection of charge transfer for individual atoms within defects requires significant dose.
-The effect can be detected at lower dose when multiple sites are statistically analysed.
+To ascertain whether we can detect charge transfer at defects experimentally, we used electron irradiation to obtain a variety of vacancy densities and atomic configurations in the sample.
+A representative area is shown in Fig.~\ref{vacancies}d, with the full field of view shown in SFig.~7.
+Fig.~\ref{vacancies}c shows histograms of the extracted phases of the W atoms in the pristine area (blue) and the W atoms adjacent to vacancies, labeled as $\mathrm{W}@\mathrm{S}_\mathrm{vac}$ (dark purple) for the IAM- and DFT-based simulations.
+Both types of simulations were treated with Poisson noise in the 4D diffraction data corresponding to the experimental dose.
+The calculated mean value for $\mathrm{W}@\mathrm{S}_\mathrm{vac}$ shows a significant increase in phase compared to pristine W atoms in the DFT simulations.
+Note that the structure analyzed here only contains monovacancies (cf. SFig.~8a,b); and that the phase shift due to charge transfer would be significantly higher if this specific area of interest also contained divacancies.
+This agrees with the experimental data, where an increase in the mean phase of the $\mathrm{W}@\mathrm{S}_\mathrm{vac}$ compared to that of the pristine W sites is indeed observable in Fig.~\ref{vacancies}e.